ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 ## Building the Project
 First download .NET 10 from Microsoft.
 You can find that [here](https://dotnet.microsoft.com/en-us/download/dotnet/10.0).

 Now clone the repository and open the solution file in your preferred IDE.
-It's recommended to use VS Code, and that's what I'll be using here.
-Any code editor should work, but the project comes prepackaged with vscode defs.
+It's recommended to use VSCode, and that's what I'll be using here.
+Any code editor should work, but the project comes prepackaged with VSCode defs.
+For VSCode you should download the `C# Dev Kit` extension, other IDEs should have their own equivalent extensions.

 You can build the project by pressing `F1` and then typing in `.NET: Build`.
-Code will ask you for which projects to build and you'll want to select `All Projects`.
-This should build ETS2LA and you'll see a `bin` folder appear in `ETS2LA.Backend/bin` where the compiled files are.
+Code will ask you for projects to build and you'll want to select `All Projects`.
+This should build ETS2LA and you'll see a `bin` folder appear in `ETS2LA.UI/bin` where the compiled files are.

 > You don't need to build *everything* all the time, once you've built once you can just build whatever you changed by selecting only that project.

-To run ETS2LA the easiest is to open the `Program.cs` file in `ETS2LA.Backend` and press the `>` in the top right hand corner.
+To run ETS2LA the easiest is to open any `.cs` file in `ETS2LA.UI` and press the run arrow `>` in the top right hand corner.
 You can also create your own macros in your IDE of choice to build and run the project on a keypress.

 ## Contributing
 Whatever you contribute please first **fork** the repository and make your changes in your own seperate branch.
 Once you're done you can open a PR and we'll review it as soon as possible.
 The rewrite is still in a very early stage so any improvements and contributions are very much welcome!